dkruces/kdevops/docs/kdevops-autorefs.md

 References Mode.

-## More elaborate details
+## More Elaborate Details

 kdevops facilitates the automatic generation of
 [Git References](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
 (or refs), ensuring that repositories used for [bootlinux](../playbooks/roles/bootlinux/README.md) are always up to date with the latest refs available in Kconfig.

 The automation of this process is integrated into Make through `menuconfig`, and the following targets: `refs-default` and `refs-user`.

 These targets ensure that the files `refs/default/Kconfig.*` and `refs/user/Kconfig.*` are automatically generated using the [`scripts/generate_refs.py`](../scripts/generate_refs.py) script file.

 The `refs/default/Kconfig.*` files contain both statically defined references and the latest release version references for the Linus, Next, and Stable trees.
 Since these three trees are subject to change, their `refs/default/Kconfig.*` files are not included in the repository and are generated every time `make menuconfig` or `make refs-default` is run.
 Note that with `menuconfig`, files